deniscostadsc/mentorship-exercises/lsimple.md

 file3
 ```

-- If a flag `--recursive` is passed to the `lsuper`, files and folders must be
+- If a flag `--recursive` is passed to the `lsimple`, files and folders must be
 printed recursivelly, with two spaces in front of the files every time it
 enters a folder.
 A sample can be seen bellow.

 ```
-$ lsuper --recursive
+$ lsimple --recursive
 dir1/
   subdir1/
   subdir2/